allegheny-computer-science-201-f2020/lab04/README.md

 ## Tasks

 For this laboratory assignment, you will complete a set of small experiments to gain a deeper understanding into control structures.
-Please navigate to the "writing/report.md" document to find outline of specific experiments and the tasks you are invited to engage in.
+Please navigate to the `writing/report.md` document to find outline of specific experiments and the tasks you are invited to engage in.

-## Running and Testing
+## Compiling, Running and Testing Programs

 ### Docker Commands

 We use Docker for this course.
 This provides an environment with the languages that will be used in the class and ensures that everyone uses the same versions for help and grading purposes.
 Follow the instructions below, which can also be found at the `progator` Docker image link provided below, to get started.
-Additionally, please watch the lab introduction video for a working example of how to access the Docker image for this course and how to mount a directory as a volume.

 [progator Docker Image](https://hub.docker.com/repository/docker/janyljumadinova/progator)